 Anglers have had luck using smaller hooks with baits like corn kernels, peas, and bread balls.
 Other bait options include tiny insects or a small piece of earthworm.
 Be sure to place the bait completely on the hook, so the barbed tip protrudes.
 Use a small split shot to add some weight to the hook.

-Man made lures can attract tilapia, but make sure they are short lures with a very small hook.
+Man made lures can attract tilapia, but make sure they are small ultralight lures with a very small hook.
 Hungry tilapia will attack artificial lures that mimic small fish when paired with a very small hook.

 Kill the tilapia humanely and be sure to enjoy a meal